 Up to this point, attention was restricted to a single TCP connection as in [16].
-When multiple connections share the bottle-neck link, fair queuing and/or appropriate buffer management can be used to provide isolation among different connections, as proposed in [26], [27].
-Thus, given the resources (bandwidth and the buffer size) allocated to various TCP flows at the bottleneck, the analytical approach presented here enables the estimation of achievable throughput.
+When multiple connections share the bottle-neck link, fair queuing and/or appropriate buffer management can be used to provide isolation among different connections, as proposed in [27], [28].
+Thus, given the resources ( bandwidth and the buffer) allocated to TCP connection at the bottleneck, the analytical approach presented here enables the estimation of achievable throughput.
 Even if a simple FIFO buffer is used at the bottleneck without isolation, our model can still provide a reasonable estimate of throughput.

-We studied the following scenario - multiple TCP Reno connections with the same terrestrial and satellite paths sharing a common bottleneck with a simple FIFO queue.
-The results for total throughput were obtained for both TCP over SR-ARQ and TCP Splitting, as shown in Fig.16.
+We studied the following scenario - multiple TCP Reno connections with the same terrestrial and satellite RTT sharing a common bottleneck that employs a simple FIFO queue.
+The results for total throughput were obtained for both TCP over SR-ARQ and TCP Splitting, as shown in Fig.15.
 The main observations are:

-1) TCP over SR-ARQ: The aggregate throughput increases with the total number of connections due to fewer in-flight packets per connection.
-Since only packets from the same connection require in-order delivery, the re-ordering delay at receiver is dramatically reduced.
+1) TCP over SR-ARQ: The aggregate throughput increases with the total number of connections due to the fewer the in-flight packets per connection.
+Since packets only from the same connection require in-order delivery, the re-ordering delay at receiver is dramatically reduced.
 Our model provides a conservative lower bound for the performance with multiple connections.

 In a TCP over SR-ARQ system, the well known behaviour of synchronized TCP window evolution for the case with multiple connections does not exist.
 As we have mentioned earlier, due to the in-order delivery policy, a link layer packet arriving 'earlier' at the receiver must wait for the slower packets.
 Consequently, the ACK packets are generated in bursts, and so are the TCP data packets.
-Therefore, the packets from a TCP connection tend to stay together as a burst instead of being interleaved with packets from other TCP connections.
-When buffer overflow occurs, the discarded packets thus may come from only some of the active TCP connections.
-Fig.17 shows the traces of TCP window variation for two TCP connections sharing a satellite link, obtained from ns2 simulation.
-Clearly, at point A both TCP 1 and TCP 2 lost one packet each, while at point B all lost packets are from TCP 2.
+Therefore, the packets from a TCP connection tend to stay together as a burst instead of sparsely interleave with packets from other TCP connections.
+When buffer overflow occurs, the packets that will be discarded could be from only some of the active TCP connections.
+Fig.16 shows the traces of TCP window variation for two TCP connections sharing a satellite link, obtained from ns2 simulation.
+Clearly, at point A both TCP 1 and TCP 2 lost one packet, while at point B all lost packets are from TCP 2.

-2) TCP Splitting: The number of connections has much less effect on the total throughput (see Fig.16b) since the reordering delay on the satellite link has little impact on TCP splitting due to the separation.
-However, the total TCP window size of all connections is now limited by the advertised receive window and hence the number of connections cannot be too large.
+2) TCP Splitting: The number of connections has much less effect on the total throughput (see Fig.15b).
+Because, the reordering delay on the satellite link has little impact on TCP splitting due to the separation.
+However, the total TCP window size of all connections is limited by the buffer size through the advertised receive window.
+Therefore, the number of connections cannot be too large as the TCP window size per connection decreases inversely.
 As is known, TCP fast retransmission/recovery scheme is triggered by triple duplicate ACK packets, which requires a TCP window of at least 4 packets.
 Let N be the total number of connections, then we must have

-$$\frac{B}{N} \ge 4. \tag{58}$$
+$$\frac{B}{N} \ge 4. \tag{60}$$